Philadelphia sports travel guide

-We at I-Fan have the added benefit of having lived in the Philadelphia region for several years, and witnessed the transformation from outdated (Veterans Stadium, the Spectrum) to brand-spankin’-new (Citizens Bank Park, Lincoln Financial Field).
+We at Itinerant Fan have the added benefit of having lived in the Philadelphia region for several years, and witnessed the transformation of the city’s sports venues from outdated (Veterans Stadium, the Spectrum) to brand-spankin’-new (Citizens Bank Park, Lincoln Financial Field) in the early 2000s.
 The stadiums, as well as the rest of the city, can be a happening place to be if you know where to go.

-So yes, take that sports travel vacation to Philadelphia.
-We’ll show you where to go.
+So yes, take that sports travel vacation to Philadelphia — whether you’re there to cheer on the home teams or the visitors, this guide will show you where to go.

-Philadelphia has made it easy on its sports fans by placing all of its professional sports venues (with the exception of soccer’s Talen Energy Stadium) in what it calls the Sports Complex in South Philly.
+Philadelphia has made it easy for fans of its sports teams by placing all of its professional venues (with the exception of soccer’s Subaru Park) in what it calls the Sports Complex in South Philly.

 • Citizens Bank Park: Home of the Phillies.
-Located on the north side of Pattison Street at South 11th Street.
+Located at 1 Citizens Bank Way inside the Sports Complex.

 • Lincoln Financial Field: Home of the Eagles.
-Located on the south side of Pattison Street at South 11th Street.
+Located at 1 Lincoln Financial Field Way inside the Sports Complex.

 • Wells Fargo Center: Home of the Flyers and 76ers.
-Located on the south side of Pattison Street between Broad and 11th streets.
+Located at 3601 S. Broad Street inside the Sports Complex.

-• Talen Energy Stadium: Home of the Union.
-Located at the intersection of Routes 322 and 291 in the suburb of Chester.
+• Subaru Park: Home of the Union.
+Located at 1 Stadium Drive in the suburb of Chester.

-If Philadelphia residents find the fact all their stadiums are in one place mighty convenient, so too should the sports travel vacationer — especially because the international airport lies just across the Schuylkill River from the Sports Complex, with two major bridges (including Interstate 95) spanning the two locales.
-Philadelphia International Airport is an American Airlines hub.
+If Philadelphia residents find the fact all their stadiums are in one place mighty convenient, so too should the sports travel vacationer — especially because the Philadelphia International Airport (PHL) lies just across the Schuylkill River from the Sports Complex, with two major bridges (including Interstate 95) spanning the two locales.
+The airport is an American Airlines hub.